 There are many ways to help the SimGrid project.
 The first and most natural one is to use SimGrid for your research, and say so.
 Cite the SimGrid framework in your papers and discuss of its advantages with your colleagues to spread the word.
-When we ask for new fundings to sustain the project, the amount of publications enabled by SimGrid is always the first question we get.
+When we ask for new funding to sustain the project, the number of publications enabled by SimGrid is always the first question we get.
 The more you use the framework, the better for us.

 You can also help us constituting an active and welcoming user community.
 Subscribe to the mailing lists, and answer the questions that newscomers have if you can.
 Point them (gently ;) to the relevant part of the documentation on need, and help them becoming part of our community too.

 Another easy way to help the project is to add a link to the SimGrid homepage on your site to improve SimGrid’s ranking in search engines.

 Finally, if you organize a scientific event where you expect many potential users, you can invite us to give a tutorial on SimGrid.
 We found that 45 minutes to one hour is very sharp, but doable.
 It is enough to explain the main motivations and outcomes of the project in order to motivate the attendees get more information on SimGrid, and eventually improve their scientific habits by using a sound simulation framework.

 Report (and fix) issues¶

 Because of its size and complexity, SimGrid far from perfect and contains a large amount of glitches and issues.
 When you find one, don’t assume that it’s here because we don’t care.
 It survived only because nobody told us.
 We unfortunately cannot endlessly review our large code and documentation base.
 So please, report any issue you find, be it a typo in the documentation, a paragraph that needs to be reworded, a bug in the code, or any other problem.
 The best way to do so is to open an issue on our Bug Tracker so that we don’t forget about it.